Creative and Media Jobs for Expats

 2. Leverage Online Job Portals

-- If securing a full-time position is challenging, consider freelancing or internships as a way to build experience and industry connections in China.
+If securing a full-time position is challenging, consider freelancing or internships to build experience and connections.
+Platforms like Upwork and Fiverr can help you find freelance opportunities.

 Conclusion